-Being legitimately in love in high school is most definitely a possibility.
-However, kids in high school are still developing both mentally and physically.
+Being legitimately in love in high school is definitely possible.

 Until most young adults are about 25 years old, they primarily think with their amygdalas.

-The amygdala is a part of the brain that uses a lot of instinctual reaction as opposed to rational thought.
+The amygdala is a part of the brain that is primarily responsible for instinctual reaction as opposed to rational thought.

-A young adult doesn’t start thinking primarily with their prefrontal cortex until they are in their mid twenties and above.
+A young adult doesn’t think primarily with their prefrontal cortex until they are in their mid-twenties and above.

 The prefrontal cortex is what adults use to rationalize and reason.